bitwarden/help/_articles/plans-and-pricing/update-billing-info.md

 ## Update Billing Information for Organizations

-Complete the following steps to update the billing information for you Organization subscription:
+Complete the following steps to update the billing information for your Organizations subscription:

 1. In the [Web Vault](https://vault.bitwarden.com), select your Organization.